Tours

 1. Where To Go in Morocco:

-Jewels of Jewish Heritage Tour.
+Make Sure to Stay at Least 8 Days.
+The two options most travelers consider are either an 8-Day Imperial Cities Jewish Heritage Tour or a 10-Day Jewels of Jewish Heritage Tour.
 These are purely focused Jewish Heritage Sites and for those travelers interested in combining cultural sites and a camel trek in the Sahara Desert, a longer Tailor Made tour is recommended.

-2. Selecting a Travel Agent: The first step is to select an agecy based in Morocco who has a deep Knowledge of both Moroccan and Jewish Hertiage.
-Consider hiring a
+The first step is to select an agency based in Morocco who has a deep Knowledge of both Moroccan and Jewish Heritage.
+Consider hiring a Morocco travel designer and expert on Jewish Heritage that offers extensive personalized planning services for Jewish travelers.

-Make sure the travel agent you hire offers the opportunity to experience a real connection to the local Jewish commmunity in Moroccco, attend synagogue services, participate in private tours of Jewish sites and dine on Kosher and traditional Moroccan cuisine.
+Make sure the travel agent you hire offers the opportunity to experience a real connection to the local Jewish community in Moroccco, attend synagogue services, participate in private tours of Jewish sites and dine on Kosher and traditional Moroccan cuisine.

 3. How to Travel with the Experts: